+E\$VCGC (206)

-E\$VCGC (206) The virtual circuit used for RFA acce Virtual circuit was cleared.
+Virtual circuit was cleared.

 The virtual circuit used for RFA access to a particular node was cleared by PRIMENET.
 Close all units open to that node and issue the ORIGIN command to reset the condition, then reestablish attach points and open files on the remote node as desired.